Naval Station Pascual Ledesma: Naval Logistics Center

 The Naval Logistics Center began as the OSP supply center under the finance branch of the Philippine Army for supporting the few vessels turned over by the US Navy.
 In October 1947, the supply center was elevated to a regular division and paved the way to the establishment of the general supply depot named as the Naval Supply Center in 1950.
 It was placed under control of the Commander, Naval Shore Establishment, later called the Fleet Support Command and the Naval Support Command in 1967.

 It is now called the Naval Logistics Center.
 The depot procures and maintains, manages supplies and raw materials, operates equipment and facilities and render related services in support of the logistics requirement of Philippine Navy units.

 Hospital

 Located within the base is the Cavite Naval Hospital, a medical facility that provides hospital and out-patient services to Philippine Navy personnel and their dependents.
 It is located on P. Zamora Extension/Reynoso Road,(14°28′58.6″N 120°54′52.5″E) adjacent to the navy chapel.
-The other naval hospital, Manila Navy Hospital is located in Fort Bonifacio in Taguig, Metro Manila.
+The other naval hospital, Manila Navy Hospital is located in Fort Bonifacio in Taguig City.